 The following steps can all help reduce investment risk: increase the percentage of portfolio cash, diversify asset classes, buy undervalued assets, own noncorrelated investments, manage bond risk, increase investment knowledge, estimate investment risk, increase risk awareness, own defensive assets and use historical data to evaluate investments.

 In this post, I’ll delve into 11 ways to reduce investment risk so you can sleep better at night while still journeying toward your financial goals.
 While I’m an AFC® (Accredited Financial Counselor), I learned these strategies from personally investing for over 40 years.

-While it may seem like you have to be an advanced investor to lower risk, these practical ways to lower investment risk are simple to understand and do.
+While it may seem like you have to learn complex strategies to reduce investment risk, these practical ways to lower risk are simple to understand and use.

 Increase the Percentage of Portfolio Cash

-More sophisticated asset allocation models include other types of investments such as international stocks or bonds, municipal bonds, or commodity investments.
+More sophisticated asset allocation models include additional types of investments, such as international stocks, municipal bonds, commodity investments, or defensive assets like TIPS.

 Here is an example of a traditional asset allocation: